44. Buckinghamshire, Oxfordshire and Berkshire West

 What does the STP mean for your area?

-The STP plans to replace nine community hospitals with four community hubs, although there are very few details on the hubs.
+The STP plans to replace nine community hospitals with four community hubs.

 What are the proposed aims of the STP?

 - To eliminate the projected 2020/21 deficit of £479 million;